KILTprotocol/spec-ext-credential-api/readme.md

 }
 ```

-The nonce must be used only once.
+The `challenge` must be used only once.
-The dApp must store a copy of the nonce on the server-side to prevent tampering.
+The dApp must store a copy of the `challenge` on the server-side to prevent tampering.
-The dApp must verify that the signature of `signedNonce` returned by the extension matches its identity
+The dApp must verify that the signature of `signedChallenge` returned by the extension matches its identity
 to prevent replay attacks.